Elvis' Christmas Album: 45 RPM releases

 The other new composition on the album, "Santa, Bring My Baby Back to Me" was paired with "Santa Claus Is Back in Town", and issued as the UK single concurrently with the album's release.
 The single reached number seven on the UK Singles Chart in November 1957.

 No singles were issued in the US until 1964, when "Blue Christmas" was paired with "Wooden Heart", and reached No. 1 on the Billboard Christmas Singles chart; however, a pairing of "Blue Christmas" b/w "White Christmas" became a Top 20 UK hit in late 1964.
 "Santa Claus Is Back In Town"/"Blue Christmas" was a 1965 single release for the US market, and reached No. 4 on the Billboard Christmas Singles chart.
-"Blue Christmas" would re-enter the Christmas or Holiday Singles chart several times in the years that follow.
+"Blue Christmas" would re-enter the Christmas or Holiday Singles chart several times in the years that followed.

 Two different EPs, Elvis Sings Christmas Songs, EPA 4108 in December 1957, and Christmas with Elvis, EPA 4340 in December 1958, divided the eight Christmas numbers between them.
 The former topped the newly established Billboard EP Chart, while the latter failed to chart.